 The Five Treatment Phases of Attachment-Based Family Therapy

 - Reframing the therapy to focus on interpersonal development: The ABFT therapist shifts the focus away from symptoms and toward the improvement of the parent-child relationship.
 The first goal of treatment is to discover what damaged the trust in the relationship.

 - Building alliance with the adolescent: In individual sessions with the adolescent, the therapist learns about the teen’s strengths and interests.
 Moreover, the therapist helps the teenager to understand and articulate the ruptures that occurred in their relationship with their parents.

 - Forging an alliance with the parents: The therapist’s next task is to build an alliance with the parents in sessions without the adolescent.
-Hence, by offering empathy and support, the therapist creates trust and connection.
+Hence, by offering empathy and support, the therapist creates trust and connection and helps parents access their own empathic instincts.
 Furthermore, the therapist may work with the parents to explore their own attachment issues from childhood.

 - Promoting autonomy and competency in the adolescent: The last phase of ABFT is helping teens to find appropriate autonomy and independence.
 Therapists encourage teens to socialize and pursue activities outside the home.
 Thus, they gain a sense of empowerment and confidence.
 Moreover, therapists guide parents to support their child—but also allow them to make their own choices and take responsibility for their own behaviors.